 Alternatively: if you do not use Windows, you may download the firmware and keyfile, and copy it to the microSD card - to the basic (root) directory.
+Make sure the keyfile really has the .mg3key file extension and nothing else (careful with MacOS!).
 Insert the microSD card and enter Boot mode.
 Go down to device info and press the RIGHT key.
 On the new screen choose Upload new and browse the files on the subscreen.
 Tick HandController and Camera.
 Press UPLOAD to update the firmware.